Note: this topic is very important from a PMP and PMI-RMP exam point of view. You may see several questions from this topic on your PMP exam.

 And for positive risks, you have four strategies to manage positive risks you can use:

-So, you have seven types of strategies to manage the risks, and the accept risk response strategy is used by both types of risks.
+So, you have seven types of strategies to manage the risks.
+The accept risk response strategy is used by both types of risks.

 Out of all these strategies the enhance risk response strategy and the exploit risk response strategy seem to be similar and are a common cause of confusion among professionals.